The minimum number of maximal independent sets in twin-free graphs

-In this section, we show that the minimum value of $\imax(G)$ for twin-free bipartite graphs is linear in its order.
-We start by proving Theorem~\ref{thm:conn_bipartite}, which we recall for convenience. \begin{customthm} {\bf \ref{thm:conn_bipartite}} Let $G$ be a connected twin-free bipartite graph of order $n \ge 2$.
+In this section, we show that the minimum value of $\imax(G)$ for twin-free bipartite graphs is linear in the order.
+We start by proving Theorem~\ref{thm:conn_bipartite}, which we recall for convenience. \begin{customthm} {\bf \ref{thm:conn_bipartite}} Let $G$ be a twin-free bipartite graph of order $n \geq 2$ without isolated vertices.
 Then $\imax(G) \ge \ceilfrac{n}{2}+1$, and this inequality is sharp. \end{customthm}

-\begin{proof} For the lower bound, we prove a stronger statement: if $G$ is a twin-free bipartite graph without isolated vertices whose bipartition classes $A, B$ have size $a \le b$ ($b \le 2^a -1$ is necessary for existence), then $\imax(G) \ge b+1.$
+\begin{proof} For the lower bound, we prove a stronger statement: if $G$ is a twin-free bipartite graph without isolated vertices whose bipartition classes $A, B$ have sizes $a \le b$ ($b \le 2^a -1$ is necessary for existence), then $\imax(G) \ge b+1.$

 For every vertex $v \in B$, consider the set $I_v = (A \setminus N(v) ) \cup \{ u \in B \mid N(u) \subseteq N(v)\}$.
 This is a maximal independent set by construction.
 Since for every two vertices $u,v \in B$ their neighbourhoods $N(u)$ and $N(v)$ are different, we have $I_u \neq I_v$ if $u \neq v.$ Finally, $A$ is also a maximal independent set (since $G$ has no isolated vertices) that does not coincide with any of the $I_v$.
 Thus $G$ has at least $b+1$ maximal independent sets.
 Since $b \ge \ceilfrac n2,$ the lower bound is clear.